harishdurga/laravel-quiz/README.md

 }
 ```

 If you need to pass any data to your method then you can pass it as the last `$data` parameter.
-When you call the `caclculate_score()` method of `QuizAttempt` then you can pass the data as the parameter.
+When you call the `calculate_score()` method of `QuizAttempt` then you can pass the data as the parameter.

 ### Create Question